 - Mash the garlic clove, grate the ginger, snip the chives and add them to the dry ingredients.

 - Pour in the melted ghee and the water.

-- Top and tail a small onion and remove the skin, then cut in half and finely slice from the top to bottom and add it to the bowl, then stir to combine.
+- Top and tail a small-medium onion and remove the skin, then cut in half and finely slice from the top to bottom and add it to the bowl, then stir to combine.

 - Wet your hands and form into 4 fairly loosely formed 'balls'.

 - Place the balls in the air fryer, spray them with oil spray and then cook for 12 minutes at 180°C or 350°F.